camunda/docker-camunda-bpm-platform/README.md

 - `DB_PASSWORD` the database password
 - `SKIP_DB_CONFIG` skips the automated database configuration to use manual configuration
+- `WAIT_FOR` wait for a `host:port` to be available over TCP before starting
+- `WAIT_FOR_TIMEOUT` how long to wait for the service to be avaiable - defaults to 30 seconds

 For example to use a postgresql docker image as database you can start the platform as follows: